 OVERVIEW:

-Macomb County Community Mental Health Services (MCCMHS) announces a Request for Proposal (RFP) for Supported Employment Services Residential Services from qualified vendors to provide Residential services Supported Employment services to adult (age 18 and above) persons with Developmental Disabilities and/or Severe Mental Illness (SMI).
+Macomb County Community Mental Health Services (MCCMHS) announces a Request for Proposal (RFP) for Supported Employment Services from qualified vendors to provide Supported Employment services to adult (age 18 and above) persons with Developmental Disabilities and/or Severe Mental Illness (SMI).
 Individuals served will be provided with an opportunity to pursue and gain individual competitive employment within an integrated setting.
-Supported Employment services support the individual in work readinessFor adult residential consumers, they will be provided with an opportunity to live in a setting which is as independent as possible with proper support.
-Residential services support the consumer in transitioning through various stages of independence and assist the consumer in realizing their readiness for expanded personal responsibility and increased independence. as well as ongoing vocational supports such as job coaching, employment specialist(s), and/or personal assistant so that the individual may achieve and maintain competitive employment.
+Supported Employment services support the individual in work readiness as well as ongoing vocational supports such as job coaching, employment specialist(s), and/or personal assistant so that the individual may achieve and maintain competitive employment.

 The Supported Employment Provider will be expected to utilize the Individual Placement and Support (IPS) Model of Supported Employment service delivery for persons served with mental illness.
 IPS is an evidence-based model of Supported Employment service delivery that has been adopted by the Michigan Department of Health and Human Services (MDHHS) for individuals with mental illness.
 The expected outcome of competitive employment for this population of individuals persists; individual jobs in the competitive workforce for which anyone can apply rather than jobs created purposely for persons with disabilities.